remla25-team3/operation/RUBRICS.md

 - ✅ **Good:**
     - ✅ The deployed application defines the location of the model service through an environment variable.
     - ✅ The model service can be relocated just by changing the Kubernetes config.
-    - ✅ The deployed application successfully **🟡uses🟡** a ConfigMap and a Secret.
+    - ✅ The deployed application successfully uses a ConfigMap and a Secret.
 - ✅ **Excellent:**
     - ✅ All VMs mount the same shared VirtualBox folder as /mnt/shared into the VM.
     - ✅ The deployed application mounts this path as a hostPath Volume into at least one Deployment.